michaelgrosner/tribeca/README.md

 If you want to generate your own certificate see [SSL for internal usage](http://www.akadia.com/services/ssh_test_certificate.html).

+In case you really want to use plain HTTP, remove the files `server.crt` and `server.key` inside `etc/sslcert` folder.

 ### REST API

 Tribeca also exposes a REST API of all it's data.
 It's all the same data you would get via the Web UI, just a bit easier to connect up to via other applications.
 Visit `http://localhost:3000/data/md` for the current market data, for instance.